Skilled visa - ACT nomination

 If you are currently in Australia, you must be living in Canberra to be eligible to apply for ACT nomination.
 You are not eligible if you or any members of your immediate family (spouse / partner or children), are living in another Australian state or territory.

 Living in Canberra

 You may be eligible to apply for ACT nomination if you meet the nomination criteria as outlined in the Guidelines - ACT 190 nomination.
-You must nominate an eligible occupation on the Department of Immigration and Border Protection Combined Occupation List.
+You must nominate an eligible occupation on the Department of Immigration and Border Protection List of Eligible Skilled Occupations.
 You must also have a genuine intention to continue living in Canberra for two years from permanent visa grant.